JohnnytheShark/SQL/SQLNotes.md

 CROSS JOIN returns all cominations of rows in the two tables

+EXCEPT subtract results from one query from another

+INTERSECT find rows in common between two queries

 ### Syntax
 USING Shortcut - Use using instead of the ON clause if the names of the columns that youare joining on match USING (name)